 The Toolkit depends on the library and utility provided by the library container project to carry out the low-level actions of importing the GPU device and drivers inside the container.
-At the time of writing, the latest release of libraries is version 1.2.0.
-The easiest way to install libraries container is to build from source on a Docker-enabled system and copy the binaries onto the system where Sarus is installed:
+At the time of writing, the latest release of library container is version 1.5.1.
+The most straightforward way to obtain the library and its CLI utility binary is to configure the related package repository for your Linux distribution and install the pre-built packages.
+For example, on a RHEL-based distribution: